yanitaly/python/README.md

 # firstRepo

-this is my first repo
+this is about python unit testing
+Training: Unit Testing with Python 3 By Emily Bache